shoushou1106/FrostyFlammenwerferPlugin/README.md

 ### Extended Features

 - **String removal:** Because why not.
 Removing a string makes the game display the original `ID_`.
+- **Unicode support (planned to release in 0.4.1):** Frosty and FsLocalization format do not support characters bigger than `0xFFFF` (That means no **emojis**, no some **rare CJK characters**, **historical characters**, and **ancient scripts**).
+When you save project/mod, Frosty will write a oversized character as garbled code.
+Flammenwerfer will support these characters by saving them as UTF-8 and overwrite later.
+So your strings/comments won't be garbled.
+But due to FsLocalization format limits, oversized characters cannot be applied into game.
+- **ID Database (planned to release in 0.4.1):** String ID database with a visual interface to make your mod development experience better.
+   - **Project ID Database:** A database lives in your project.
+Saving all your added IDs as a seperate modified EBX directly in your project file.
+Perfect whether used by oneself or in collaboration.
+Also can manually add comments and record references for each ID.
+   - **Cached ID Database:** A database lives in your Frosty's `Caches` folder.
+Cache IDs for all strings included in a game.
+And a reference section to see files referencing a string ID.
+      - **Search game files:** A enhanced searching feature derived from Localized String Editor's "Export String Usage List" feature.
+It can resolve ~20% more string IDs by trying all possible properties, search inside Swf files, guessing EBX filename as ID.
+(In PvZGW2, original resolved: 12585 of 23426 total hashes, flammenwerfer resolved: ~16000 of 23426 total hashes)
+      - **Manual observation:** Remove all strings and the game will directly display string IDs, you can manually add IDs into ID database.
+         > [!TIP]
+         > You can remove all strings by using Modify **Multiple Strings Window**, check the `Use regular expressions` and type in `.*`
+      - **Accelerated computing:** Use GPU to guess string IDs.
+This is a planned feature.
+      - **Sharing:** The Cached ID Database is a txt file.
+You can share your carefully crafted ID database with others, who can then use it directly or merge two database.

 ## Compatibility